 Non-credit professional certificate programs are classified as part-time education programs.
 As a result, Georgetown University cannot sponsor international students for student visas (F-1) to enroll in certificate programs.
 However, prospective international students who enter the U.S. on a valid visa are eligible to enroll in courses.
 For more about travel visas, please see the section on international students under Frequently Asked Questions.

 For more information or to speak with a program advisor, please complete the Request More Information Form, email email@example.com, or call (202) 687-8700.
-Prospective students are also strongly encouraged to review the Program FAQs before contacting the Center for Continuing and Professional Education.
+Interested students are also encouraged to RSVP for an upcoming information session.

 Certified Financial Planner Board of Standards Inc. owns the marks , CERTIFIED FINANCIAL PLANNER®, and CFP® in the U.S., which it awards to individuals who successfully complete initial and ongoing certification requirements.